Are you a victim of debt stress?

 Research also shows that regular martial arts practice is excellent for stress, depression, and controlling feelings.

 Now you know how I felt about debt when we had too much of it.

-I would have rather told you that I met the news about our debt with courage and heroically went on to pay it off.
+I would have instead told you that I met the news about our debt with courage and heroically went on to pay it off.
 But I am not here to create even more money mythology and give you another heroic origin myth.